hemashushu/xiaoxuan-core-assembly/docs/instructions.md

 Instruction expressions have an almost one-to-one correspondence with the instructions of the VM.
 However, some parameters will be converted by the assembler.
 For example, the identifier in the instruction expression `local_load_i64` will be automatically converted to the `index` and `rev-index` of the local varialbe.
 Additionally, all VM control flow instructions are replaced by the [control flow expressions](./expressions/#control-flow-expressions).

+3. Numeric Type Conversion

+TODO

+auto convert to the required type of parameter, rules ...

 ## Instructions

 ### Base